hakandagli09/Research/index.md

 </div>

-After mastering standard neural nets, I transitioned into real-world image tasks using convolutional architectures:
+After mastering standard neural nets and CNNs with benchmark datasets, I transitioned into real-world image tasks using convolutional architectures:

 - <strong>CNNs</strong> were trained on downsampled Cityscapes images for pixel-level classification.
 - A <strong>mini U-Net</strong> was implemented to recover resolution lost from pooling layers.
 - I explored <strong>sparse CNNs</strong>, which ignore uninformative regions (like sky) to speed up computation.

+<a href="./Sparse_CNN_CityScapes.html" style="display: inline-block; background-color: #004f2d; color: white; padding: 10px 20px; text-decoration: none; border-radius: 6px; font-weight: bold;">View Sparse CNN Demo Code</a>

 > This evolution allowed me to explore the <strong>trade-off between model complexity, accuracy, and speed</strong> — critical for edge deployment.

+Due to limited training resources and the complexity of the dataset, I was unable to achieve optimal segmentation performance.
+The segmentation model did not seem to learn anything meaningful yet.
+However, if I decide to pursue further research with this dataset, the performance of a future model could improve.

+> In the future, I’d like to test a full-size U-Net on higher-resolution Cityscapes images or experiment with pre-trained encoders for improved learning efficiency.

 ___